A combinatorial expansion of vertical-strip LLT polynomials in the basis of elementary symmetric functions: Applications and further directions

 \subsection{Acknowledgements}

-Decisive parts of the research presented in this paper were conducted during a stay of the second named author at Institut~Mittag-Leffler in the course of the 2020 program on Algebraic and Enumerative Combinatorics.
-The authors would like to thank Institut~Mittag-Leffler for making this research possible.
+Decisive parts of the research presented in this paper were conducted during a stay of the second named author at Institut Mittag-Leffler in Djursholm, Sweden in the course of the program on Algebraic and Enumerative Combinatorics in Spring 2020.
+We thankfully acknowledge the support of the Swedish Research Council under grant no.~2016-06596, and thank Institut~Mittag-Leffler for its hospitality.
 The authors would also like to thank J.~Haglund and A.~Morales for helpful discussions.